sanaai-health/sana-ai-legal/privacy-policy.md

 We use the following services with minimal data sharing:
 - Firebase Authentication (for login and account management)
 - Google Gemini API (for AI features - processes data without storage)
-- Payment processors (Apple App Store and Google Play Store for subscriptions)
+- Payment processors (Revenue Cat, Apple App Store and Google Play Store for subscriptions)
 - Firebase Analytics (for app performance monitoring)

 These services have their own privacy policies and handle only the minimum data required for their functions.